apache/skywalking/README.md

 # Document
 * [WIKI](https://github.com/wu-sheng/sky-walking/wiki)

-_As a Chinese Developer, you can join QQ Group: 392443393, and **Tagged** Sky-Walking.
-Or chat with us on gitter, in English._
+_Chat with us on gitter, in English.
+As a Chinese Developer, you can join QQ Group: 392443393, and **Tagged** Sky-Walking._